ThalesGroup/CipherTrust_Application_Protection/pkcs11/JAVA/README.md

     This file demonstrates the following
     1. Initialization
     2. Create a connection and logging in.
-    3. Create an asymmetric key pair on the Data Security Manager
+    3. Create an asymmetric key pair on the CipherTrust Manager
     4. Getting and printing both public and private key's attributes from custom template
-    5. Creating a symmetric key on the Data Security Manager
+    5. Creating a symmetric key on the CipherTrust Manager
     6. Setting and Getting symmetric key's attributes based on custom template, also readonly attributes
     7. Clean up.